 A Python lambda operator or lambda function is a small anonymous function, an anonymous meaning function without a name.
 The Lambda functions are mainly used in combination with the functions filter(), map(), and reduce().
-This function can take any number of arguments, but can only have one expression and they can be used wherever function objects are required.
+This function can take any number of arguments, but can only have one expression and they can be used wherever function objects are required in Python.

 Key Points of Python Lambda Function:

 lambdais a keyword to create a lambda function, similar to def which creates a python function.